dgraph-io/dgraph/wiki/content/enterprise-features/index.md

 by Alpha servers to sign JSON Web Tokens (JWT).
 As you’ve probably guessed, it’s critical to keep the secret key as a secret.
 Another requirement for the secret key is that it must have at least 256-bits, i.e. 32 ASCII characters, as we are using HMAC-SHA256 as the signing algorithm.

-3. Start all the alpha servers in your cluster with the options `--enterprise_features` and `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.
+3. Start all the alpha servers in your cluster with the option `--acl_secret_file`, and make sure they are all using the same secret key file created in Step 2.

+4. You must also obtain the appropriate license from Dgraph Labs Inc. and apply it to the cluster using an HTTP endpoint on Zero to use these features after the expiry of the 30 day trial period.

 Here is an example that starts one zero server and one alpha server with the ACL feature turned on:
 ```
 dgraph zero --my=localhost:5080 --replicas 1 --idx 1 --bindall --expose_trace --profile_mode block --block_rate 10 --logtostderr -v=2
-dgraph alpha --enterprise_features --my=localhost:7080 --lru_mb=1024 --zero=localhost:5080 --logtostderr -v=3 --acl_secret_file ./hmac-secret
+dgraph alpha --my=localhost:7080 --lru_mb=1024 --zero=localhost:5080 --logtostderr -v=3 --acl_secret_file ./hmac-secret
 ```

 If you are using docker-compose, a sample cluster can be set up by: